+I get it.
 I’ve been there multiple times and pushed through.
 Stick with me as I take you beyond Stage One, to Stage Three, where you reap the rewards of all of your risk taking and effort.

 Spoiler Alert: You might even miss Stage One once you have achieved your goals.
 This is how serial entrepreneurs are born.
 We love the chase, right? 😉

 Stage One Of Building Wealth Sucks: How to Work Through It

 I got inspired to talk to you about this episode because I’m at the beginning of stage 1 of the 3 stages of entrepreneurship and stage 3 of growing wealth.
 Stage one of entrepreneurship with this particular platform sucks.
 It brought me back to my other two companies.
 I’m in various stages in all three.
 One, I’m in stage 3, one, I’m in stage 2 and then this one, I’m in stage 1.
 I’m like, “Stage one suck.”
 It brings me back and presents what a lot of you are going through as you start to launch your businesses.
 Maybe some of you got through stage one quickly.

 I’ve never been able to get through it all that quick in all three that I’ve launched and there’s a lot here too that we’re going to unpack as far as growing your wealth that has three stages as well.
 It’s very similar.
 Entrepreneurship, growing a business and growing your wealth has a lot of similarities.
 First, I want to remind you constantly about what it is that we’re trying to grow financial wealth for.
 At the end of the day, in my opinion, the reason why I started wanting to build a business and grow wealth is so that I could have incredible experiences.